Evaluation Policy

 Legal framework

-In Germany, study programs in medicine are completed with a state examination.
-For this reason, the essential elements of the study programs are regulated nationwide in the licensing regulations for physicians (ÄAppO).
-With the introduction of the 9th amendment to the ÄAppO, the faculties were given the opportunity to create a profile by individually designing the curricula and establishing model courses of study.
-At the same time, the evaluation of teaching was prescribed.
-The general federal legal regulation falls with two sentences: "Courses are to be regularly evaluated for their success.
+In Germany, medical studies conclude with a state examination.
+For this reason, the essential elements of the study programs are regulated nationwide in the Licensing Regulations for Physicians (ÄAppO).
+With the introduction of the 9th amendment to the ÄAppO, the faculties were given the opportunity to develop individual profiles by designing their curricula and establishing model degree programs.
+At the same time, the evaluation of teaching became mandatory.
+The general federal regulation is very brief, consisting of two sentences: "Courses are to be regularly evaluated with regard to their success.
 The results are to be made public." (§2 para.
-9 ÄAppO) is very brief.
+9 ÄAppO).
 In addition, § 41 Para.
-2 No. 4 ÄAppO stipulates that "an appropriate accompanying and final evaluation of the model degree program is guaranteed".
+2 no. 4 ÄAppO stipulates that "an appropriate accompanying and final evaluation of the model degree program must be ensured."

 Regulations of the MHH